calvinfeng/study-guide/doc/scalability.md

 Cache layer is basically a big chunk of memory.

-Redis and Memcached are the popular choices for caching layer
+Redis and MemcacheD are the popular choices for caching layer
 * Properties
   * Completely in-memory, extremely fast
   * Key-value store